Subscribo/omnipay-klarna/README.md

 #### checkOrderStatus()

-Method 'checkOrderStatus()' may have an array with parameters as its optional argument, or parameters could be specified via setters on returned `InvoiceCheckOrderStatusRequest` object.
+Method `checkOrderStatus()` may have an array with parameters as its optional argument, or parameters could be specified via setters on returned `InvoiceCheckOrderStatusRequest` object.

 These are required parameters: